nqpz/supermarket/ideas.md

 initial configuration.
 But this will then have to generate something that corresponds to a condition that we're aiming for, which might be harder.
 We can also do both.

+# Actual gameplay ideas

+## Pre-supermarket

+The player is asked to decide on five items to buy in the supermarket.
+These five items are remembered in the world state as a player memory, which means the player does not actually need to remember them.
+Each item can be selected from a completion, so you don't have to type out the entire name of the item, and you also only get to pick items that exist in our supermarket.
+Also, some of the items you maybe don't know because they are made up for the game, so it's not at all important what you pick.

+This is a small random element to get you introduced to the large world within the supermarket (so many items!).